yourparkingspace/frontend-engineer-tech-test/README.md

 At YourParkingSpace, our frontend engineers are expected to be able to confidently complete all aspects of frontend development.
 From building and styling UI components through to interacting with our backend APIs.

-You can find out more about our role here https://jobs.gohire.io/yourparkingspace-gnf5tges/senior-frontend-engineer-55504/

 ## Goal

 We would like you to develop a simple Vue app using a mocked API.
 The goal is to generate a blog using the data received from the API, which allows the user to click through to view each individual article, as well as viewing a preview of all the articles.
 We'd also like you to add search functionality as well, so that we can see live binding with the API calls.